 Applications built on EOSIO can adopt a freemium model in which users are not required to pay for the cost of infrastructure.
 A user does not have to pay a fee to transact.
 EOSIO blockchains are unique in that the infrastructure resource is regulated by a staking mechanism.
 Infrastructure resource is based on token staked in ratio to the total available resource and is fixed once tokens have been staked.
 This means that the infrastructure resource is not affected by the price movement of a token of a particular EOSIO based blockchain network after the token has been staked.

 EOSIO has a comprehensive permission system for creating custom permission schemata for various use cases.
 For instance, you can create custom permission and use it to protect one particular feature of a smart contract.
 You can also split the authorities necessary to invoke a smart contract function across multiple accounts with different authority weights.
 This comprehensive permission system allows developers to build a permissioned application on top of a flexible infrastructure without having to reinvent the wheel.

 Applications deployed on EOSIO based blockchains are upgradeable.
 This means developers can deploy code fix, add features, and/or change application logic, as long as sufficient authority is provided.
 As a developer, you can iterate your application without the risk of being locked-in to a mistake or bug permanently.
 It is also possible, however, to deploy smart contracts that cannot be modified on EOSIO based blockchains.
 These decisions are at the discretion of developers rather than restricted by the protocol.

 With DPOS as the consensus mechanism, EOSIO consumes much less energy to validate transactions and secure a blockchain compared to other consensus algorithms

-The resource allocation and governance mechanism of any EOSIO based blockchain is programmable.
-Governance and resource allocation are programmed via smart contracts.
+The resource allocation and governance mechanism of any EOSIO based blockchain are programmable via smart contracts.
 Developers only need to modify the system smart contracts to change resource allocation and governance rules of an EOSIO blockchain.
 On-chain governance becomes much simpler when using system smart contracts, as the base layer code does not have to be modified for change to take place on the blockchain.